 Quote websites such as AnyVan or Shiply and others pass themselves off as moving companies but in reality, they are simply reverse auction websites who offer jobs to anyone (ANYONE) with a van – and for buttons too.

 Now the first question I asked was – why would anyone work for buttons?
 Are they unemployable anywhere else?
-Removals work is hard so why would anyone agree to moving a complete third floor flat to a new property for £120?
-Split between 2 porters, to my mind that’s bordering modern day slavery.
+Removals work is hard so why would anyone agree to move a complete third floor flat to a new property for £120?
+Split between 2 porters, to my mind that’s bordering modern-day slavery.